Facing Foreclosure: Key Considerations Before Losing Your Home"

 Federal Laws Protecting Homeowners

-• The Fair Debt Collection Practices Act (FDCPA) protects you from unfair debt collection practices.
+• The Fair Debt Collection Practices Act (FDCPA) provides strict rules that govern how third-party debt collectors can communicate with you, shielding you from harassment and deceptive practices.

-• The Truth in Lending Act (TILA) requires lenders to disclose loan terms clearly.
+• The Truth in Lending Act (TILA) ensures transparency by requiring lenders to provide clear and conspicuous disclosures of all loan terms and costs at the time of origination.

 State-Specific Foreclosure Laws

-• A 45-day notice before the lender can file for foreclosure.
+• A 45-day pre-foreclosure notice must be sent by the lender, providing a window to cure the default before they can formally file for foreclosure.

 Communication with Your Lender